edux2122/gastric-cancer-joinpoint-chile/README.md

 Pre‑processing code and construction of the analytical matrix for the study:

-> **“Stagnation of Hospital Burden from Gastric Cancer in Chile (2018–2022): Joinpoint Regression Analysis with Demographic Adjustment to the 2024 Census”**
+> **"Time trends in hospital discharges for gastric cancer in Chile, 2018–2022: age-adjusted temporal analysis based on the 2024 Census"**

 ---